 - App size after installation: 2MB

 The Via Browser is built on top of the Chromium WebView.
-Its main highlight is the simplicity.
+Its main highlight is simplicity.
 The browser doesn’t compromise on any features and offers you many customization options.
 From look, to feel, to how you interact with it, every aspect of the browser puts you in control.
 We also tested Via for its speed .

 Tap the Hamburger Menu, then tap the Settings button to open the Settings screen.
 You can customize the homepage by changing the background picture and style, enable or replace the browser logo with your image, and adjust the opacity of the background.

 It also includes Incognito Mode for private browsing, or you can set the app to let automatically clear your browsing history on exit.
 You can even set the navigation button to perform a particular function on long-press.
 For example, you might set Scroll to top for the Back button and Scroll to bottom for the Forward button.

 Via Browser also offers some advanced features.
 You can change the browser user agent, block images when using mobile data, save a web page for offline use, and more.
 With a small footprint of 2MB, Via browser does an excellent job on an old Android device.

 Download: Via Browser (Free)